 Next, think about what you need from an apartment.
 This list should not include the amenities that you’d like to have, but rather the aspects that you require to make living in your apartment as comfortable as possible.
 For instance, knowing whether you need access to public transportation or the ability to bring your pet to the apartment will help narrow your search.
 Along the way, you may end up finding an apartment that includes some of your wants, as well — but that’s just a bonus.

 Focusing on the amount of living area you need is also essential.
 For example, can you live in a studio apartment or do you need something larger?
-Assessing your size requirements should be a top priority.
+Location is also something you need to decide on.
+For example, if you work at an office space in San Antonio, you could consider renting a smaller studio within walking distance, or you could look for something closer to the suburbs if the commuting options are sufficient for you.

 Tour the Apartment